To sue or not to sue? Parthenon Marbles activists debate

 The meeting, he added, "ought to remind people in London and throughout the world that there's one debt to Greece that will never be repaid until those sculptures in the British Museum are returned."

-But he said there was a "hiatus" in the campaign because economic woes meant not much action could be expected from the Greek authorities.'No excuse'
+But he said there was a "hiatus" in the campaign because economic woes meant not much action could be expected from the Greek authorities.

 All agreed they should continue to work to inform public opinion, especially in Britain, to encourage the UK government and British Museum to return the sculptures.
 But there were differing views on what more was needed.